 - Learn when to safely shut down/restart your miner

-Boost is the recommended choice as it supports multiple options for data transfer when making storage deals, including HTTP.
+Boost is the default markets implementation supported by Lotus.
+It supports multiple options for data transfer when making storage deals, including HTTP.
 Clients can host their CAR file on an HTTP server, such as S3, and provide that URL when proposing the storage deal.
 Once accepted, Boost will automatically fetch the CAR file from the specified URL.
-Boost also supports the same endpoints as